Microsoft Certified Consulting

 Progent's 64-bit migration experts can help you upgrade cost-effectively to a Microsoft Windows Server 2008 R2 environment by evaluating your current server hardware and software drivers and developing a migration plan that makes efficient use of your existing resources.
 In addition, Progent can help you move up to 64-bit versions of other Microsoft server platforms including Exchange Server, SQL Server, and SharePoint.
 Microsoft Gold-certified Windows 7 consultants can assist you to the 64-bit edition of Microsoft Windows 7 and can help you assess the business advantage of upgrading key desktop applications to 64-bit versions.

-If you already run Windows Server 2008 R2 and are considering an upgrade to Windows Server 2012, Progent can help you plan and carry out an efficient migration to Windows Server 2012.
+If you already run Windows Server 2008 R2 and are considering an upgrade to Windows Server 2012 R2, Progent offers affordable and efficient Windows Server 2012 R2 upgrade services.

 Progent's Online Support Helps Your Business Get Back to Business